How To Make A Microscope Slide

 Automation in Slide Preparation

 Automated slide preparation systems are becoming increasingly popular in clinical and research settings.
-These systems can automate various steps, including fixation, embedding, sectioning, and staining, reducing human error and improving efficiency.
+On the flip side, these systems can automate various steps, including fixation, embedding, sectioning, and staining, reducing human error and improving efficiency.
 Automated slide preparation not only speeds up the process but also enhances consistency and reproducibility, which are crucial for large-scale studies and diagnostic applications.

 Digital Pathology